saurabhp75/saurabhp75.github.io/_notes/javascript.md

 - It is passed to event handler callback.
 - It is used for handling keyboard events.
-- Keyboard relared events: KEYUP, KEYDOWN.
+- Keyboard relared events: keyup, keydown.
 - Keyboard event: two properties, viz `key` and `code`.
 Key is the char and code is the key on the board.
+- Keypress is deprecated.
+It is fired only for keys which provides a character value like alphanumeric keys and punctuation.
+But not for alt shift ctrl or meta.
+It is replaced by keydown event.

 ## Form events and preventDefault